rrodin/CallHangupAndroid/README.md

 # CallHangupAndroid
-In this repository you can find a dummy Android application which demonstrates using Java reflection for the purpose of hanging-up a call.
+In this repository you can find a dummy Android application which demonstrates using Java reflection for the purpose of hanging-up a call programmatically.
 ## Important parts of code
 ### Declaring permissions in `AndroidManifest.xml`